Gendered Cultures and Climate Justice: Rethinking Smart Cities and Infrastructure Corridors in India

-Jointly hosted by: University of East Anglia, UK, Savitribai Phule Pune University, People’s Resource Centre, India with UNESCO C2C For World Natural Heritage Management and Training in Asia Pacific Region, India.
+Jointly hosted by University of East Anglia, UK, Savitribai Phule Pune University, People’s Resource Centre, India with UNESCO C2C For World Natural Heritage Management and Training in Asia Pacific Region, India.

 How cities are built and landscapes managed are a pressing need for India’s development, requiring transformational solutions.
-This is critical in context of ongoing material conditions of survival, marginalisation and inequalities as well as environmental/ climate crisis that is becoming acute.
-The biodiverse and disaster impacted regions where ecology, economy and existence interact to produce complex outcomes are also growing targets of urban infrastructure (including smart cities and infrastructural corridors).
+This is critical in the context of ongoing material conditions of survival, marginalisation and inequalities as well as environmental/ climate crisis that is becoming acute.
+The biodiverse and disaster-impacted regions where ecology, economy and existence interact to produce complex outcomes are also growing targets of urban infrastructure (including smart cities and infrastructural corridors).
 How do concepts such as ‘inclusive growth’, ‘sustainable development’, ‘smart cities’, ‘urban commons’ and ‘the just city’ relate to these concerns?
-Exploring the urban knowledge politics and larger picture of global capital finance, which often overlooks issues of exclusion and selective inclusion, this workshop will help us build knowledges and partnerships for addressing urgent research and developmental needs.
+Exploring the urban knowledge politics and the larger picture of global capital finance, which often overlooks issues of exclusion and selective inclusion, this workshop will help us build knowledge and partnerships for addressing urgent research and developmental needs.

 We ask what do terms like “smart”, “urban,” “diversity,” “cultural pluralism,” and “infrastructure” actually mean in the context of gendered cultures and climate crisis.
 How may these be understood/ articulated differently in official discourse/ policy, and by those impacted by such initiatives?
 We aim to enhance our understanding of cities and infrastructural corridors as contested nexus points of social, spatial and political change.
 In doing so, we want to unpack and rethink how capital, power and privilege has shaped and is shaping the urban knowledge politics in historical, contemporary and speculative contexts.
 In particular, we will explore gendered knowledge and the potential of smart citizenship in the context of resilient cities and climate justice.